 Created for both seasoned adventure course-lovers and families in mind, it offers both advanced and beginner courses.
 My favorite, however, is the self-led zipline course.
 After a lesson in how to clip in and out, I headed to the multi-line course.
 It’s very smooth and easy and hardly any hand breaking was needed.
 But what I loved the most was the fact that the final line was a zip-to-ground one.

-3. See the Lovely Downtown Views
+Things to Do in Frederick for Date Night – See the Lovely Downtown Views

 If you visit Downtown Frederick, make walking around the city on your shortlist.
 There are tons of mom-and-pop stores, really good restaurants (more on those below), and lovely views.
 My favorite spot, by far, is the Carroll Creek area.
 You’ll find hand-painted 3-D murals and pristine walkways.
 During the summer, hit the timing just right and the lily pads explode with blooms.